Aviah/one-click-django-server/README.md

 ### Script files (JS,CSS):

-1. During development, set DEBUG=True, and work on the static files in the repository, at site_repo/static
+1. During development, set DEBUG=True, and work on the static files in the repository, at my_site/site_repo/static.
+Changes you make to the files are reflected in site.
-2. Files will be available in 127.0.0.1:8000 in django dev server (manage.py runserver)
+2. Files will be available in 127.0.0.1:8000 in django dev server (manage.py runserver), when DEBUG=True.
 3. Refernces to the js,css files in the templates should use the "static" template tag (see base.html)
-4. In production, or production testing, after changes to static files, run "manage.py collectstatic", then restart Apache
-5. Files will be avaialble for the site, in the static_root directory, served directly by Nginx (by a location alias config)
+4. In production, DEBUG=False, and files are served directly by Nginx from the STATIC_ROOT directory (mysite/static_root) with Nginx's location alias.
+5. To see changes made to static files when DEBUG=False, you must run from the mysite directory:
+    '''you@dev-or-production-machine: python manage.py collectstatic'''
+6. For testing, sometimes debugging, it's handy to use Nginx/Apache with DEBUG=True.
+In this case, files are served from the repository static directory by django (my_site/site_repo/static).

+Summary: Edit and work on static files when DEBUG=True, once everything works, run collectstatic and test with Nginx/Apache with DEBUG=False, then deploy.

+Note: django development server will not serve static files when DEBUG=False
 Note: django also supports serving static files from an application's  directory, see django docs
 Note: django will pick any other static resource using the "static" url or directory.
 However, for non js, css, it helps to use different URL and directory, as follows.